noahehall/theBookOfNoah/gcp/readme.md

       - applications consumed directly over the internet by end users
       - e.g. gmail
   - git: used to store and manage their source code trees whether on-premise or hosted
+  - serverless:
+    - applications that significantly or fully incorporate third party, cloud-hosted applications and services to manage server-side logic and state
+    - applications where server-side logic is written by the application developer, but run in stateless compute containers that are event-triggered, ephemeral and fully managed by a third party
+    - you dont have to provision compute instances to run your jobs
+  - integrated platform: products on the platform can seamlessly commmunicate with eachother
+  - stream analytics: stream processing analyzes and performs actions on real-time data through the use of continuous queries
+    - connects to external data sources, enabling applications to integrate certain data into th eapplication flow, or to update an external database with processed information
+  - pub/sub model:
+    - pub: the publisher who posts messages to specific topics
+    - sub: the subscriber who listens for messages about specific topics
+    - push vs pull
+      - push: subscribers are pushed messages when they arrive
+      - pull: subscribes poll/check for new messages at arbitrary intervals
+  - metadata: information that describes data
+  - database architectures
+    - relational:
+      - use metadata to provide information about the data source, data collection methods, and meaning
+      - tabular structure keeps data well organized, accessible
+      - exact kind and quanitity of data is always known
+    - NoSQL
+      - dont use normalized data model found in dbs,
+        - dont organize data in tables, rows and columns
+      - use cases
+        - data has little/inconsistent structure
+        - data must be distributed across more than on emachine
+        - speed is more important than accuracy
+        - application requires data types or analysis methods that common relational dbs handle poorly
+      - types
+        - content store: aka content repository: large, complex data formats like video, audio
+        - document store: semi-structure data like registration forms, business correspondence, articles
+        - event store: tracking events in real time
+        - graph: finding connections among people and things
+        - key value: associative array, data structure, dictionary, hash,
+          - simple structure,
+          - flexibility
+          - scalability
+        - multivalue: NF2, non-first normal form systems
+          - complex data structures with schemas similar to relational dbs
+        - navigational: hierarchical (one to many) or network (many to many) data structure
+        - object oriented: model data as objects, similar to OOP
+        - RDF store: resource description fraemwork, semantic graph dbs, or triple stores
+          - information processing in applications that connect multiple data sources
+        - search engine: finding information in documents
+        - time series: time series data
+        - wide column storea: manage data that wont fit on one computer; aka column families, columnar databaes, column-oriented DBS
+          - columns: related facts
+          - column families: groups of columns that have content and function similar to tables in a relational databae
+        - XML: native XML db or native XML dbms
+          - data in xml format or varied copmlex formats like audio or video -

 # developing, deploying, and monitoring in the cloud
   - setting up your environment